leogx9r/DiscordCrypt/README.md

 * Watch your console while using the client as you would normally do.
 In the the opened debug console window switch to the 'Console' tab and see if there are any errors.

-In case there is an error critical warning create an issue ticket with the exact debug output.
-You should, as a form of security, strip any identifiable information from your request.
-If however more information is required, we'll request it from you.
+In case there is an error caused by the plugin, create an issue ticket with the exact debug output.
+You should, as a general practice of security, strip any identifiable information from your request.
+If however more information is required than you provided, we'll request it from you.

+Be sure to read the [contribution](CONTRIBUTING.md) guidelines before creating an issue.